Jake Fraser-McGurk

-Jake Matthew Fraser-McGurk (born 11 April 2002) is an Australian international cricketer who represents the Australia national cricket team in ODI and T20I cricket.
+Jake Matthew Fraser-McGurk (born 11 April 2002) is an Australian international cricketer who has represented the Australia national cricket team in ODI and T20I cricket.
 McGurk is a right-handed batsman who plays for South Australia, Melbourne Renegades, Delhi Capitals and the San Francisco Unicorns.

 McGurk previously played for Victoria and the Dubai Capitals.
 He scored a fifty on his first-class, List A and IPL debut.

 Early life

 Fraser-McGurk grew up in the Melbourne suburb of Mont Albert and attended Carey Baptist Grammar School until the end of year 10.
 He completed his final two years of school through SEDA College.
 He started playing junior cricket aged 9 at Boroondara Cricket Club.

 Domestic career

 Fraser-McGurk made his first-class debut on 12 November 2019, for Victoria in the 2019–20 Sheffield Shield.
 He made his List A debut on 17 November 2019, for Victoria in the 2019–20 Marsh One-Day Cup.

 He made his Twenty20 debut on 12 December 2020, for the Melbourne Renegades, in the 2020–21 Big Bash League season.
 He scored the fastest List-A hundred off 29 balls on 8 October 2023, surpassing the previous record of 31 balls by AB de Villiers.
 During the 2024 IPL season, Fraser-McGurk played for the Delhi Capitals.
 On debut, he scored 55 off 35 against the Lucknow Super Giants.
 He ended the season with 330 runs in 9 innings with a strike rate of 234, and smashing 32 fours and 28 sixes.